Mustafamegahed20/Supermarket_Sales_Dashboard/README.md

 ## You Can Check Dashboard at novypro :
-You can give a look to dashboard and can have other insights from it.
+You can give a look to dashboard and can get insights from it.

 https://www.novypro.com/project/super-market-sales-